lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### ACK-on-Error
-The ACK-on-Error sender is similar to ACK-Always, the main difference being that in ACK-on-Error the ACK is not sent at the end of each window but only when at least one fragment of the current window has been lost (with the exception of the last window, see next paragraph).
+The ACK-on-Error sender is similar to ACK-Always, the main difference being that in ACK-on-Error the ACK is not sent at the end of each window but only when at least one fragment of the current window has been lost (with the exception of the last window, see later text in this paragraph).
 In Ack-on-Error,  the Retransmission Timer expiration will be considered as a positive acknowledgment.
 The Retransmission Timer is set when sending an All-0 or an All-1 fragment.
 When the All-1 fragment has been sent, then the on-going fragmented packet transmission fragmentation is finished and the sender waits for the last ACK.
-At the receiver side, when the All-1 fragment is sent and the MIC check indicates successful packet reception, an ACK is sent nonetheless, to confirm the end of a correct transmission.
+At the receiver side, when the All-1 fragment is received and the MIC check indicates successful packet reception, an ACK is sent nonetheless, to confirm the end of a correct transmission.
 If the Retransmission Timer expires while waiting for the ACK for the last window, an All-1 empty request for the last ACK MUST be sent by the sender to complete the fragmented packet transmission.